GBLBS/Individual-Portfolio-Website/content/blogs/blog4.md

 image: Plan.png
 keywords: ""
 slug: aliquam
-title: Where I grew up
+title: About me
 ---

-Marly-Le-Roi, 30 min close to both Paris and the Countryside
+I grew up in Marly-Le-Roi, 30 min close to both Paris and the Countryside.